dhthwy/r/README.md

 I busted my balls.
 Lived off oodles n noodles and hot dogs for years.

-Had no money for anything.
+Had no money for anything except for a car and gross housing.
 But killed myself for the little bit I got.

 It was dumb.
 I can't go back down that road again.